 - Where specifically is competition most intense?
 Is it price-based or does it take other forms?
 Respond appropriately.

 - Are you dealing with one customer segment or multiple customer segments?
 Be most aware of whether the price is critical to each specific segment and respond appropriately.

 - What sort of purchasing frequency, values, volumes, and margins are related to each product or service.
 This is a risk-mitigation issue and an opportunity development question.

-If you approach the pricing question from this perspective, you are more likely to ask the right questions and potentially uncover opportunities and risks that you previously unaware of.
+If you approach the pricing question from this perspective, you are more likely to ask the right questions and potentially uncover opportunities and risks that you were previously unaware of.

 About the author